shanesturrock/bioit/docs/R-core.md

     --with-libpng --with-jpeglib --with-cairo --with-libtiff \
     --with-blas --with-lapack --enable-memory-profiling --with-pcre1

-There will be an warning message about `inconsolata.sty` not being found but this just isn't available on CentOS 7 so can't be helped.
+There will be an warning message about `inconsolata.sty` not being found but this just isn't available so can't be helped.

     make clean
     make